lucidsoftware/lucid-programming-competition-2023/problems/HuntingGrounds/description.md

 T-Rex divvy up their hunting grounds into rectangular plots each day.
 The map of the hunting grounds is an n by n grid.
 Each grid cell is assigned a hunting value and the hunting value of a plot is the sum of the cells it covers.
-Terry is hungry after escaping the shattered plains and wants to get a good plot.
+Rexy is hungry after escaping the shattered plains and wants to get a good plot.
 He will ask you for the total hunting value of many different rectangular plots.

-He will give you the (y, x) coordinates of the top left and bottom right corners of the rectangle he is interested in.
+Rexy will give you the (y, x) coordinates of the top left and bottom right corners of the rectangle he is interested in.
+He chose the order y then x because in most dinosaur programming languages you index a 2D array as grid[y][x].
 The coordinates are inclusive and 1 indexed.
 The origin, (1, 1), is in the top left.